noveltylanterns/fingers/README.md

 # fingers

 A small TLS-only plaintext request/response protocol inspired by [Finger](https://en.wikipedia.org/wiki/Finger_(protocol)).
+Finger has great potential as a low-bandwidth API endpoint.
+We want to secure it and give it some room to breathe, while making it easy to import nearly 50 years of forgotten Finger-based utilities.

 You can read a working draft of the `fingers://` specification at [fingers-protocol-draft.md](fingers-protocol-draft.md).